Wilhelm Agrell: Early life

+Career

 He studied at Stockholm University and received his bachelor's degree in 1972 and he served in the Swedish Army School of Staff Work and Communications (Arméns stabs- och sambandsskola, StabSbS) from 1972 to 1973.
 Agrell was then sent to the Middle East following the Yom Kippur War as part of the Swedish 52 M Battalion in the United Nations Emergency Force.
 After that he served in the Air Staff from 1974 to 1976 and was first administrative officer in the Defence Staff from 1976 to 1978.
 He started working at the Research Policy Institute in 1978 and started postgraduate studies at Lund University the same year, where he received his Ph.D. in history in 1985, with a thesis about the Swedish military doctrine from 1945 to 1982.
 He became docent at Lund University in 1987 and since 2006 he is professor of intelligence analysis at Lund University.

-He is a member of the Royal Swedish Academy of War Sciences since 1990.
-In 2002, he was awarded the Nils Holgersson Plaque.